jina-ai/executor-matchmerger/README.md

 # MatchMerger

 **MatchMerger** merges the matches in the same request based on the `.id` attribute.
-The matches of the Documents with the same `id` will be merged into one Document.
+The matches with parents of the same `id` will be merged into one single Document's `matches`

 ## Usage